multilang-depends/depends/README.md

 # Introduction

 *Depends* is a code dependency analysis tool.
-Its goal is to analyze the dependencies of software code, to better support software code visualization, program understanding,  bad smell detection, architecture refactoring, detection, and more.
+It's goal is to analyze the dependencies of software code, to better support software code visualization, program understanding,  bad smell detection, architecture guardiance, design refactoring, and more.

 *Depends* is open source and free.
-We believe that dependency analysis of software code is one of the infrastructures of software engineering.
-Adopting an open source approach can better promote community development, avoid repetitive labor, and improve the quality of analytical tools.
+The authors believe that dependency analysis of software code is one of the most important base of software engineering.
+An open source approach can better promote community collaboration, avoid repetitive labor, and improve the quality of analytical tools itself.

-# How to use *Depends*
+# How to use *depends*

 ## Download and installation

-You could download the latest version of depends via https://github.com/multilang-depends/depends/releases/ and then unzip the ```depends-*version*.tgz``` file in any directory of your computer.
+You could download the latest version of depends from https://github.com/multilang-depends/depends/releases/ and then unzip the ```depends-*version*.tgz``` file in any directory of your computer.

-*Depends* is written in java, so it could be run on any OS (like Windows, Linux or Mac OS) with a JRE or JDK envoirment.
+*Depends* is written in java, so it could be run on any OS with a JRE or JDK envoirment (like Windows, Linux or Mac OS).

 ## Run it from commmand line

-Follow the single responsibility principle, *Depends* is designed to be a minimum dependency analysis tool.
-It is only provide CLI interface, and without GUI support. (note: GUI tool will be created in seperated projects, and currently there is still no agenda on that).
+Follow the single responsibility principle, *depends* is designed to be a minimum dependency analysis tool.
+It only provides CLI interface, and without GUI support. (note: GUI tool will be created in seperated projects, and currently there is still no agenda on that).

-You could run *Depends* by run ```depends.sh``` on Linux/Mac or ```depends.bat``` on Microsoft Windows.
+You could run *depends* by run ```depends.sh``` on Linux/Mac or ```depends.bat``` on Microsoft Windows, or you could run ```java -jar depends.jar``` directly.

 ## Parameters